rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/agents-operations.rst

 The optional Monitoring Agent resides on the host server being monitored.
-The agent allows you to gather on-host metrics based on agent checks and push them to Cloud Monitoring where you can analyze them, use them with the Cloud Monitoring infrastructure, and archive them.
+The agent allows you to gather on-host metrics based on agent checks and push them to Rackspace Monitoring where you can analyze them, use them with the Rackspace Monitoring infrastructure, and archive them.

 The agent adheres to a few core design principals to ensure it fits easily